jkulak/git-ninja/README.md

 # What is GIT?

-Git describes itself as "git - the stupid content tracker" (from `$ man git`).
+Git describes itself as "git - the stupid content tracker" (from `man git`).
 It means that it does not do any magic 🔩 under the hood - it does exactly what **you** tell it to do.

-Apart from many excellent git books and tutorials, you can always `$ man git` to read more about it.
+Apart from many excellent git books and tutorials, you can always `man git` to read more about it.

-To read about a specific command you can `$ man git-show-ref`, `$ man git-clean`, and so on.
+To read about a specific command you can `man git-show-ref`, `man git-clean`, and so on.

-To see a condensed version of the help, with a list of available options for a command, type `$ git reset -h`.
+To see a condensed version of the help, with a list of available options for a command, type `git reset -h`.
 Like always, right?

 [🔝 go to table of content](#toc)